Teaching Assistant CV Template (Text Format)

 How to write your teaching assistant CV

 Whether you’re applying for your first teaching assistant job or you’re an experienced TA looking for a new challenge, you’re going to need a teaching assistant CV that sets you apart from the competition.
-When you’re finished, make sure to pair your CV with a teaching assistant cover letter to complete your application.

 Here’s how to write a CV that gets you noticed by employers:

-Pick the right CV format
+1. Pick the right CV format

 Picking the right CV format is crucial because it ensures your CV shows off your best qualities as an educator.
-Your professional background and how much teaching-related work experience you have determines which type of format you should use when writing your CV.
+Your professional background and how much teaching-related work experience you have determine which type of format you should use when writing your CV.

 For some applicants, a skills based CV is the better option because it focuses on a candidate’s abilities rather than their employment history.
 Choose a skills based CV if you’re: